 This upper-division course builds on creative learning in nursing, humanities, and natural and applied sciences.
 The content of the course focuses on health promotion, health maintenance, and prevention of illness and injury for individuals, families, other groups, and communities.
 Additionally, concepts related to public health organization, epidemiology, and vital statistics are integrated throughout the course.
 Prerequisite: current and unencumbered RN licensure.
 Concurrent: NUR 472.
-Prerequisite or concurrent: MTH 242 or equivalent, BIO 366, NUR 438, and NUR 372, or permission of ASN/BSN Program Director.
+Prerequisite or concurrent: BIO 366 and NUR 372